dotnev/Nev/SYNTAX.md

 let dog = animal('bopy')
 ```
 > [!WARNING]
-> if u turned FormalChecks from settings on u wont be able to declare datatypes with second way(only classes) but if not
-> `let float = 250.52f64`
+> if u turned FormalChecks from settings on u wont be able to declare mutable with second way(it recommended for classes and immutable variables) but if not `let float = 250.52f64` because code should look more clear

 </details>